• Pray for those who practice voodoo and witchcraft to be set free from the powers of darkness.

 Although the democracy is considered stable, the government, like many in Africa, is permeated with corruption.
 One-third of the population lives in poverty, and barely one-third is literate.
 One of the world’s 20 least developed nations, Benin struggles to provide economic opportunities for its citizens.
 Many parents sell their children as slaves, mostly to the neighboring nation of Nigeria, and most of these precious children will never again see home.
 There are 50,000 children trafficked out of Benin each year.
 Black market trading and smuggling are widespread as well.

 Historically one of the least evangelized nations in Africa, the Church in Benin has grown from 50,000 people to 770,000 in just thirty years.
 However, the nation also has one of the highest rates of syncretism, specifically combining Christianity, animism, and Voodoo.
 The need for trained pastors is high in order to disciple the growing number of Christians.
 There is also great need for media ministry in Benin, as most of the nation is illiterate.
-Nearly half of the languages in Benin do not have a Bible to inform the 60 total people groups of the loving nature of God and the provision He gives to those who love Him.
+Nearly half of the languages in Benin do not have a Bible to inform the 60 total people groups of the loving nature of God.

 If you ask me anything in my name, I will do it. - John 14:14